Sydneychick2748/password-generator/README.md

 Then you will be  presented with a series of prompts for password criteria, then you select which criteria you would like to  include in the password.

-When you are  asked for lowercase types to include in the password then you can ckick the ok button if you want lowercase  or cancel if you do not lowercase
+When you are  asked for lowercase types to include in the password then you can click the "ok" button or if you do not lowercase then clcik the "cancel" button

 <img width="815" alt="Screen Shot 2022-10-10 at 8 20 24 PM" src="https://user-images.githubusercontent.com/87034052/194989604-142553ce-c6c7-4105-ae2f-78d3c19ff867.png">
 not to include lowercase,